derekbrokeit/SBM-Spec/Material Processing/EndEffector.md

 #End Effector

 #####End effectors can have a variety of used and locations to be installed.
-They can be a 3D print head as well as other peripherals such as subtractive manufacturing heads, metrology devices, post processing attachments, etc.
+They can be a 3D print head as well as other peripherals such as subtractive manufacturing heads, metrology devices, post processing attachments, and more.

+##Specifications and Technical Notes

+####For Hardware Designers

+####For Software Engineers

+####For Manufacturing Engineers

 ####Physical Interfaces